Table of Contents

 - Sodium cyanide (analytical reagent)

-For experiments with chlorine or nitrous oxide, a laboratory hood must be used.
+For experiments with chlorine or nitrous oxide, you must use a laboratory hood.

 What is a dangerous science experiment in school?